 LG Cordzero Stick

 It’s annoying having to unplug and re-plug as you manoeuvre your vacuum room to room.
-The CordZero Stick has a motor that spins 16 times faster than an airplane engine—so it will leave your floors spotless with its powerful suction.
+The CordZero Stick has a motor that spins 16 times faster than an airplane engine, leaving floors spotless with its powerful suction.

 The vacuum also has an advanced filtration system to keep dust out of your house.
-It comes with a self-standing charger, but it’s equipped with two removable batteries so you won’t run out of charge, handy if you’re cleaning a studio apartment or two-story home.
+Complete with a self-standing charger and two removable batteries, the chances of running out of charge are minimal, and so gives the LG Cordzero Stick the ability and ease cleaning a studio apartment or two-story home on a single charge.

-There’s also a canister version that automatically follows you throughout the room, so you don’t have to drag or pull on a cord.
+There’s also a canister version that automatically follows you throughout the room, thus eliminating to drag or pull on a cord.

 Kate Spade bangle tracker